jwhitham/aoc/23/README.md

 In C#, I was glad to be able to use an array of records - this is an efficient way to represent the problem.
-Some managed languages would force me to use an array of references to records, because arrays can only contain primitive types.
+Some managed languages would force an array of references to records, because arrays can only contain primitive types.
 The extra level of indirection would waste time and memory.

-I went down a rabbit hole with part 2 and wasted a lot of time trying to implement a list-like data structure which would allow fast insertion/removal of an element at any index.
+However, I went down a rabbit hole with part 2 and wasted a lot of time trying to implement a list-like data structure which would allow fast insertion/removal of an element at any index.
 This is possible.
 Binary trees are normally used as ordered maps, relating a key to